.45 ACP Ammo

 A Little Backstory

 The .45 ACP was the brainchild of John Moses Browning.
-As I have written before about the history in my Best .45 ACP pistol article, the Army was not happy with its .38 Long Colt service round after its failure to stop Moro insurgents in the Philippine War that occurred between 1899 and 1902.
-The story was that the tribesmen would chemically alter their mental state (read: get high), wrap themselves tightly with grass, cane and other vegetation as a sort of body armor, and proceed through the hail of anemic .38 Long Colt bullets to lop off the heads of our servicemen.
-This led to the breaking out of the old Peacemakers in .45 Colt from storage, which solved the problem.
-At least this is the way I’ve always read that it happened.
+As discussed in my previous article on the Best .45 ACP pistol article, the Army was not happy with its .38 Long Colt service round after its poor performance against Moro insurgents during the Philippine-American War (1899-1902).
+The tribesmen reportedly altered their mental states (in other words, got high), wrapped themselves in grass and other vegetation for makeshift armor, and charged through the ineffective .38 Long Colt rounds to decapitate American soldiers.
+This situation led to the reissue of the old .45 Colt Peacemakers from storage, which effectively addressed the issue.
+At least, that’s the narrative I’ve always understood.

-The truth may not be quite as dramatic as the story, but the truth was that the .38 round was ineffective at stopping them.
-So, Army Ordnance General John Thompson (of Tommy-gun fame) and Major Louis LeGarde of the Medical Corps conducted ballistic tests to determine actual damage caused by various projectiles.
-They used various forms of test media, including live animals.
-The result was that the General recommended a service round of “not less than .45 caliber” with a full-metal-jacketed (FMJ) bullet fired out of (surprisingly in 1904), a semi-automatic pistol…not a revolver.
+While the real events might not have been as dramatic, the .38 caliber round proved inadequate.
+Consequently, Army Ordnance General John Thompson (noted for the Tommy gun) and Major Louis LeGarde of the Medical Corps conducted ballistic tests to assess the effectiveness of various projectiles.
+They used different types of test media, including live animals.
+The outcome of these tests led the General to recommend a service round of “no less than .45 caliber” with a full-metal-jacketed (FMJ) bullet, fired from a semi-automatic pistol rather than a revolver, which was quite forward-thinking for 1904.

 Enter Mr. Browning’s New Gun

-John Browning had been experimenting with a .41-caliber round but quickly answered the call to start development of a self-loading .45-caliber pistol and matching rimless round.
-He settled on a 230 FMJ round-nose bullet at about 830 fps and then designed the ubiquitous M1911 from which to fire it.
-In 1906, trials were held, and we all know which pistol was selected.
-The M1911 was adopted in 1911 (hence its name), and the rest, as they say, is history.
-The gun was in service from 1911 to 1986, with some special-ops units keeping the old warhouse around to this day.
-Some pistoleros claim that the 1911 is the best battle pistol ever designed.
+John Browning had been working on a .41-caliber round but quickly shifted his focus to develop a self-loading .45-caliber pistol and a corresponding rimless cartridge.
+He chose a 230-grain FMJ round-nose bullet traveling at approximately 830 fps and then created the now-iconic M1911 to fire it.
+Trials were conducted in 1906, and as history shows, the M1911 was the chosen design.
+Adopted in 1911 (hence the name), the M1911 served from 1911 until 1986, with some special-ops units still using it today.
+Many gun enthusiasts consider the 1911 to be the finest battle pistol ever designed.

 Jeff Cooper

-Perhaps one of its most famous (and vocal) supporters was Col. Jeff Cooper, a very famous gun writer, firearms trainer and overall handgun and rifle expert.
-His writings were erudite and learned, and were backed by experience.
-His legacy still lives on today at the Gunsite Academy, which started out as the American Pistol Institute in 1976.
-He taught the “modern technique” of pistolcraft, such as two-handed Weaver-stance shooting that brought the sights to eye level and other related skills.
-His pistol of choice was the 1911.
-Due largely to that gun, the .45 ACP is going strong today.
-It is chambered for many pistols and not a few carbines.
-I have owned several 1911s and other .45 ACP pistols over the years.
-My .45 ACP pistol ownership is represented currently by a Springfield Armory XD(M).
+One of the most renowned and outspoken advocates of the .45 ACP was Col. Jeff Cooper, a very famous gun writer, firearms instructor, and expert in handguns and rifles.
+His writings were both scholarly and practical, grounded in extensive experience.
+Cooper’s legacy endures at the Gunsite Academy, originally founded as the American Pistol Institute in 1976.
+He pioneered the “modern technique” of pistolcraft, including the two-handed Weaver stance that aligns the sights with the shooter’s eye, among other techniques.
+Cooper’s preferred weapon was the 1911, and his endorsement played a significant role in maintaining the popularity of the .45 ACP.
+This cartridge is now available in many pistols and several carbines.
+Over the years, I’ve owned multiple 1911s and other .45 ACP pistols, and my current .45 ACP sidearm is a Springfield Armory XD(M).
 You can read about my experiences with the Springfield Armory XD(M).

 A Quick History Lesson